-Without a healthy gut, the body can’t receive the nourishment it needs to function.
+Why should you take probiotics?
+The answer is simple: Without a healthy gut, the body simply cannot receive the nourishment it needs to function.
 Your gut is home to billions of bacteria (known collectively as the microbiome) that play a key role in everything from belly bliss to your mood.

 How Much Do You Need?